bg

 • What is XRP's primary function?

-XRP is the native digital asset of the XRP Ledger, designed to be a bridge currency for fast, low-cost international payments.
+XRP is the native digital asset of the XRP Ledger, designed as a bridge currency for fast, low-cost international payments.
 It allows financial institutions to transfer value across borders in seconds, avoiding the slow and expensive traditional correspondent banking system.

 • Is XRP controlled by Ripple?